A couple of things to keep in mind before we get started:

 With refueling done (although I did cheat somewhat by using the menu instead of having to hook up with an actual tanker), it was time to go supersonic.
 The Blackbird’s method of doing so is a tad, well, unorthodox, to say the least.
 Due to there being an oddly substantial amount of drag between Mach .95 and Mach 1.05, it’s necessary to execute one of two acceleration maneuvers.
 The most common one, and the one I used in this flight, is called a ‘dipsy doodle’.
 To start the ‘doodle’, we climb to 33,000 feet at Mach .90.
 Once at 33k, we throttle up to maximum afterburner, increase speed to Mach .95, then enter a gentle 2,000 foot-per-minute descent.
 The name of the game here is to break through Mach 1.05 as quickly as possible, but at a safe descent rate, in order to break through that drag region in a timely fashion and start upwards again.

 Pulling out of the descent is based on speed, not Mach, and will begin once the aircraft hits 435 KEAS indicated.
-Once we’re past 435 KEAS, we pull out of the descent and start a 450-knot climb on up to our cruise altitude while rapidly accelerating to our target speed.
+Once we’re out of the dive and climbing, a 450-knot climb is established and maintained all the way on up to our cruise altitude while rapidly accelerating to our target speed of just over Mach 3.
 (The second way is simply to accelerate straight and level through the drag region, but this will burn more fuel than the ‘doodle’ and thus was rarely used in the real aircraft.)

-All that’s really left to do on the climb up to our cruise altitude of 80k is to keep a close eye on the airspeed and AOA, adjust the aft bypass doors as we pass specific Mach numbers, and move the IGV switches to lockout once we’re past Mach 3.0.
-Now, we just sit back, relax (as much as the Blackbird will allow) and keep an eye on our inlets and temperatures (this last bit is crucial as you don’t want to cook the expensive electronics in the electronics bay as I nearly did).
+All that’s really left to do on the climb up to our cruise altitude of 80 thousand feet is to keep a close eye on the airspeed and AOA, adjust the aft bypass doors as we pass specific Mach numbers, and move the IGV switches to lockout once they retract into the coaxial position..
+Now, we just sit back, relax (as much as the Blackbird will allow) and keep an eye on our inlets and temperatures as we blast our way across the American countryside. (this last bit about temperatures is crucial as you don’t want to cook the expensive electronics in the electronics bay as I nearly did).

 Normally in the cruise portion of flight in an ordinary aircraft, you’re able to get up and grab a bite to eat, hit the restroom, or just generally unwind and enjoy the scenery zipping past below you.
-As we are all painfully aware by now, the SR-71 is no ordinary aircraft, and the cruise portion isn’t any different; like everything else about this aircraft, it requires your full attention.
-In the Blackbird, a phenomenon called unstarts were a very common occurrence, happening usually ever 1-4 flights.
+As we are all painfully aware by now, the SR-71 is no ordinary aircraft, and the cruise portion isn’t any different: like everything else about this aircraft, it requires your full attention.
+In the Blackbird, a daunting phenomenon known as unstarts were a very common occurrence, happening usually ever 1-4 flights.

 Since this flight from IAD-PDX isn’t exactly the SR’s normal mission type, I had to make a best guess in terms of descent and decel points.
 My logic is that it’s better to be safe than sorry in an aircraft I don’t know all that well yet, and by this point, I had more than enough fuel, so I chose to start down 150 miles out from the airport.
 Happily enough, due to some nifty flight planning on my part (DCT-PDX), and the fact that Portland was on the 28s, I had darn near a straight in approach which made it reassuring that I wouldn’t have to shoot a complex STAR in an aircraft where you had to fly them based on headings or VORs.